Importance of Dua for the Dead

 4. Facing the Qibla: When making dua, face the direction of the Qibla as a sign of respect and focus.

 5. Performing Good Deeds on Their Behalf: Alongside dua, you can perform acts of charity, recite Quran, or make dhikr (remembrance of Allah) with the intention of dedicating the rewards to the deceased.
+Many Muslims reflect on the 99 Names of Allah while making dua for departed family members.

 Spiritual Benefits of Dua for the Dead